smallwins/blog.begin.com/src/views/posts/2020-03-11-testing-serverless-apps-with-mocha-on-begin.md

 published: 'March 11, 2020'
 ---

-# Testing serverless apps with Mocha on Begin

 ![arc21](arc21.png)

 [Mocha](https://mochajs.org/) is a well known testing framework for Node.js.
 It can support both xUnit and TAP outputs, and developers can choose their favorite assertion library.
 Mocha’s flexibility and large community still makes it a great choice for testing your Begin apps.